 Coldfront Down Jacket, Outdoor Research Local

-We are suckers for yellow puffer coats, it's true, but SoDo-based Outdoor Research genuinely brings the goods: light-but-cozy insulation, recycled materials, and a fit that's made to layer (with other gifts, perhaps?).
+We in the PNW are suckers for puffer coats, it's true, but SoDo-based Outdoor Research genuinely brings the goods: light-but-cozy insulation, recycled materials, and a fit that's made to layer (with other gifts, perhaps?).

 Houdini Jacket, Patagonia

 Per Keep It Movin' Run Club captain Alec Remington, this jacket is the best bang for your buck when it comes to a lightweight running windbreaker: "It packs down super small and has all the features you need," Remington says.
 "I searched high and low for a good water resistant running jacket," and this is the best in its price range.

 Bogey Ain't Bad Ball Marker, Bogey Boys Local